klahrich/chiefhustler/content/posts/why-write.md

 Enough with the movie.
 The point I'm trying to make is this: I believe my ego to be the most powerful driver behind my choices and decisions, as it is for every other human being.

 I can't beat my ego.
-And if ignore it, It will take too much control.
+And if ignore it, it will take too much control.
 So what's the third option?
 I can collaborate with it.
 Give it a little bit of what it wants so that I can get a little bit of what I want.

 What I want is easy: a good life for me and my family.